voteflux/voting-alpha/README.md

 * make sure you've installed python deps for lambdas as per above (works on linux; on mac you need to use docker which is currently disabled - though code is still in ./manage)
 * `./manage deploy-macros` -- run this first
-* `export OFFSET='1'` -- this is just used to allow us to create more than one stack in parallel for dev purposes
+* `export OFFSET='1'` -- this is just used to allow us to create more than one stack in parallel for dev purposes (by changing offset)
-* `./manage --offset $OFFSET deploy --watch --step 0 voting-dev`
+* `./manage --offset $OFFSET deploy --watch --step 0 voting-dev` -- the `--step N` param allows us to incrementally deploy, which is useful for testing and getting the stack to a state that makes subsequent deployments faster.
 * `./manage --offset $OFFSET deploy --watch --use-existing --step 1 voting-dev`
 * `./manage --offset $OFFSET deploy --watch --use-existing --step 2 voting-dev`
-* `./manage --offset $OFFSET deploy --watch --use-existing voting-dev`

-(--step N can be omitted for a full deploy)
+* `./manage --offset $OFFSET deploy --watch --use-existing voting-dev` -- `--step N` can be omitted for a full deploy; at the time of writing there are only 3 steps available.

 ## license